Forza Horizon 6 – Latest News And Release Date

 Another exciting addition could be an in-game airport, allowing players to “fly” to famous real-world circuits, as seen in Forza Motorsport.
 This would expand the game’s scope beyond a single location, offering more variety.

-With an incredible display of evolution in AI since Forza Horizon 5’s release, we hope to see improvements across the board.
+With incredible advances in AI since Forza Horizon 5’s release, we hope to see improvements across the board.

-While this is pretty much a given, we’d rather see the team focus on the content and physics of the game.
+While this is pretty much a given, we’d rather see the team focus on the game’s content and physics.
 Sure, it’s always great to see shiny new visuals, but we all know that the appeal only lasts so long.

 Fans hope for enhanced realism through full animation of car controls.
 This includes visible interactions with the horn, handbrake, clutch, and other vehicle components that have previously been missing, adding a new layer of immersion to the game.